-Here are some of our recent activities on the issue:
+Here are some of our activities on the issue:

-met with Finance Minister Bill Morneau, at his request, in August 2017 to voice the concerns of physicians and the small business community.
+- We met with Finance Minister Bill Morneau in August 2017, at his request, to voice the concerns of physicians and small businesses.

-- We asked a group of women physicians to share their concerns, from the effects on their practice, their personal lives and their ability to care for their patients.
+- We asked a group of women physicians to share their views about the proposed changes on their practice, their personal lives and their ability to care for their patients.

-- We advanced our concerns in front of the Finance Committee on two occasions in September 2017, and the Standing Senate Committee on National Finance in October 2017.
+- We appeared before the Finance Committee twice, and once before the Standing Senate Committee on National Finance.

-- We issued a statement at the end of November 2017 to express concerns on the looming deadline for the changes.
+- We issued a statement in November 2017 to express concerns on the looming deadline for the changes.

 - We also provided a reaction to the federal government’s announcement on income sprinkling in December 2017.